officelearn/azure-docs.sv-se/articles/cognitive-services/cognitive-services-apis-create-account.md

 ---
-title: Skapa en Cognitive Services resurs i Azure Portal
+title: Create a Cognitive Services resource in the Azure portal
 titleSuffix: Azure Cognitive Services
-description: Kom igång med Azure Cognitive Services genom att skapa och prenumerera på en resurs i Azure Portal.
+description: Get started with Azure Cognitive Services by creating and subscribing to a resource in the Azure portal.
 services: cognitive-services
 author: aahill
 manager: nitinme